Robert Lewandowski

-Robert Lewandowski (/pl/; born 21 August 1988) is a Polish professional footballer who plays as a striker for club Barcelona and captains the Poland national team.
-Widely regarded as one of the greatest strikers of all time, he is one of only five players to have scored 100 goals with three different clubs, (Note: The other players include Isidro Lángara, Romário and Neymar.) ranks third for the all-time top goalscorers in the UEFA Champions League (only behind Messi and Ronaldo) with 105 goals, and ranks third for the all-time European men's top goal scorers in international football (88).
-He has scored over 700 senior career goals for club and country.
+Robert Lewandowski (/pl/; born 21 August 1988) is a Polish professional footballer who plays as a striker for Major League Soccer club Chicago Fire and captains the Poland national team.
+Widely regarded as one of the greatest strikers of all time, he is one of only five players to have scored 100 goals with three different clubs, (Note: The other four players are Isidro Lángara, Romário, Neymar and Cristiano Ronaldo.) ranks third for the all-time top goalscorers in the UEFA Champions League with 109 goals, and ranks third for the all-time European men's top goalscorers in international football (89).
+He has scored over 750 senior career goals for club and country.
+In addition, he is also one of a select number of players who have amassed over 1,100 career appearances (the first Pole to achieve the feat, since the time matches are recorded).

 Beginning his career in the third and second tiers of Polish football with Znicz Pruszków, Lewandowski moved to top-flight Lech Poznań, helping the team win the 2009–10 Ekstraklasa.
 In 2010, he transferred to Borussia Dortmund, where he won two consecutive Bundesliga titles and the league's top goalscorer award.
 In 2013, he also featured with Dortmund in the 2013 UEFA Champions League final.
 Ahead of the 2014–15 season, Lewandowski joined Dortmund's domestic rivals, Bayern Munich, on a free transfer.
 In Munich, he won the Bundesliga title in all of his eight seasons at the club and was integral in their Champions League win in 2019–20 as part of a treble.
 Lewandowski was widely expected to win the 2020 Ballon d'Or, but it was not awarded due to the impact of COVID-19.
-In 2022, he moved to Barcelona, where he has since won two La Liga titles, the Copa del Rey, and the Pichichi Trophy; his Pichichi Trophy win made him the joint-record holder for most top scorer awards in Europe's top five leagues with eight.
+In 2022, he moved to Barcelona, where he won three La Liga titles, the Copa del Rey, and the Pichichi Trophy; his Pichichi Trophy win made him the joint-record holder for most top scorer awards in Europe's top five leagues with eight.
+Following his departure from Barcelona at the end of the 2025–26 season, Lewandowski joined Major League Soccer club Chicago Fire in June 2026.